HSUHK | EN | A A A

 Department of Social Science

-Dr Leo Lie is a Chartered Psychologist specializing in Experimental Psychology and Human-Computer Interaction.
-He holds a Bachelor of Cognitive Science (First Class Honours) and a PhD in Psychology from The University of Hong Kong and a Master degree of Human-Computer Interaction from Carnegie Mellon University.
+Dr Lie is a Chartered Psychologist specializing in Experimental Psychology and Human-Computer Interaction.
+He holds a Bachelor of Cognitive Science (First Class Honours) and a PhD in Psychology from The University of Hong Kong and a Master of Human-Computer Interaction from Carnegie Mellon University.

 School / DepartmentDepartment of Social Science